bsmith993/EDJumpAlerter/README.md

 # EDJumpAlerter
-EDMC Plugin that provides information about an upcoming jump and system exploration data
+EDMC Plugin that provides information about an upcoming jump and system exploration data.

 The Jump Alerter is primarily intended for exploration to give CMDRs an ability to know more information about a system they are jumping into, especially regarding its discovery status, without having to open system maps or perform scans to get specific bits of information.